 As couples continue to move away from cliché, pre-packaged honeymoons, the natural grandeur and adventure of our national parks seem more alluring than ever.
 And while each and every national park has something unique to offer, some are still better than others.
 For your honeymoon, it’s best to steer clear of the tourist crowds, but still have the amenities and offerings for a comfortable, private, romantic experience.
-Here are a couple of the parks we recommend exploring.
+To get your planning started, we've put together a few of the national parks we recommend exploring for your honeymoon.
 Go ahead—the great outdoors are calling.

 Death Valley National Park

-If heat is what you’re after for your honeymoon, there is no better place to do it than the heart of Death Valley, where temperatures can skyrocket well into the 110s and 120s.
-But don’t fret—thanks to a renovation and the unveiling of some adorable, wonderfully private casitas, the elegant Oasis at Death Valley has never seemed cooler.
+If heat is what you’re after for your honeymoon, there is no better place to go than the heart of Death Valley, where temperatures can skyrocket well into the 110s and 120s.
+But don’t fret—thanks to its 2018 renovation and the availability of some adorable, wonderfully private casitas, the elegant Oasis at Death Valley has never seemed cooler.
 When it’s too hot to do anything but relax during the day, you can luxuriate in their spring-fed pool.
 And once the sun goes down and the temperature levels off, enjoy a drink on the outdoor stargazing deck—with hardly any light pollution in the area, Death Valley is also a spectacular place for you and your spouse to watch the stars.

 Shenandoah National Park

 It has long been said that Virginia is for lovers, and the quieter towns in the state’s Shenandoah Valley are perfect fodder for a road trip honeymoon.
-Fly into Richmond, pick up a car, then make your way through Monticello wine country, Charlottesville, and all the picturesque Shenandoah Valley farm towns that are as American as apple pie.
-The historic, newly-renovated Blackburn Inn in Staunton is a great place to set up shop.
-Located just steps from the heart of one of the South’s most charming small towns, there is plenty of theater, dining, and antiquing.
-And with easy access for day trips into Shenandoah National Park for day hikes, you can throw in sweeping mountain views and long lazy trips down the scenic Skyline Drive.
+Fly into Richmond, pick up a car, and then make your way through Monticello wine country, Charlottesville, and all the picturesque Shenandoah Valley farm towns that are as American as apple pie.
+The historic Blackburn Inn in Staunton is a great place to set up shop.
+Located just steps from the heart of one of the South’s most charming small towns, there is plenty of theater, dining, and antiquing to experience.
+And with easy access for day trips into Shenandoah National Park for day hikes, you can throw sweeping mountain views and long lazy trips down the scenic Skyline Drive into your plans.

 Great Smoky Mountains National Park